-Wisdom teeth…Not so wise.
+Wisdom teeth…not so wise

 Wisdom teeth are the large molars that emerge at the very back of your mouth, usually between the ages of 17 and 24.
-Some people never develop their wisdom teeth, whilst others have up to four emerge (one in each corner of your mouth).
-A lot of the time wisdom teeth appear with little trouble, however if there is not enough space for the teeth to grow they can become wedged in or ‘impacted.’
+Some people never develop their wisdom teeth, while others have up to four emerge (one in each corner of your mouth).
+A lot of the time wisdom teeth appear with little trouble, but if there is not enough space for the teeth to grow they can become wedged in or ‘impacted.’

 Removal of Wisdom Teeth

 Potential issues when wisdom teeth erupt

 Problems usually start when wisdom teeth become impacted.
 Infection and inflammation can develop in and around the tissue covering the impacted tooth.